TycheSoftwares/arconix-faq/readme.txt

 == Description ==

-Utilizing Custom Post Types, this plugin allows the user to easily add FAQ items to their website.
-Display them using the supplied shortcode (`[faq]`) and show/hide them via a jQuery toggle box.
+Utilizing Custom Post Types, this plugin allows the user to easily add FAQ items to his/her website.
+Display them using the supplied shortcode (`[faq]`) and show/hide them via an animated, jQuery toggle box.
 The FAQ's can be displayed in groups by tagging them during the FAQ item's creation.
+They can also be loaded closed or open, and for long FAQ's, there's a checkbox to add a "return to top" link at the bottom.

 = Features =
 * Custom Post-Type driven